 "Standard" cognitive therapy often is just not effective enough for clients with personality disorders.
 Participants will learn how to conceptualize patients and use this conceptualization to plan treatment across sessions and minute-by-minute within sessions.
 Special attention will be paid to developing the therapeutic alliance, structuring the session, maintaining a problem-solving focus, facilitating homework compliance, and using advanced cognitive and behavioral techniques to help these patients change their deep-seated beliefs at both an intellectual and emotional level.

-This workshop focuses on the specific use of cognitive-behavioral strategies as an adjunct to the many treatment modalities of couples’ therapy.
+This workshop focuses on the specific use of cognitive-behavioral strategies as an adjunct to the many treatment modalities of couples therapy.
 It offers a basic overview of the theories of cognitive-behavioral therapy, particularly as it applies to couples.
-Participants will learn firsthand techniques and strategies for working with difficult couples and how to integrate these strategies with their respective modes of treatment.
-The presentation is followed by a videotape that demonstrates the implementation of techniques and interventions.
+Participants will learn first-hand techniques and strategies for working with difficult couples and how to integrate these strategies with their respective modes of treatment.
+The presentation is followed by a videotape showing how to implement techniques.